mzazon/awesome-cloud-projects/gcp/real-time-translation-services-speech-text-translation/real-time-translation-services-speech-text-translation.md

 ## Prerequisites

 1. Google Cloud account with billing enabled and project creation permissions
-2. gcloud CLI v2 installed and configured (or Google Cloud Shell)
+2. gcloud CLI v400.0+ installed and configured (or Google Cloud Shell)
 3. Basic understanding of JavaScript/Node.js for WebSocket implementation
 4. Knowledge of audio streaming concepts and WebSocket protocols
 5. Estimated cost: $5-15 for testing resources (Speech-to-Text: $0.024/minute, Translation: $20/1M characters)

 > **Note**: This recipe uses streaming Speech-to-Text which requires gRPC connections and has a 10MB limit per streaming request for optimal real-time performance.
+Audio should be captured at 16kHz or higher sampling rate for best accuracy.

 ## Preparation